-The Contractor must identify and track members who utilize Emergency Department (ED) services inappropriately four or more times within a six month period.
+Inappropriate Emergency Department Utilization: The Contractor must identify and track members who utilize Emergency Department (ED) services inappropriately four or more times within a six month period.
 Interventions must be implemented to educate the member on the appropriate use of the ED and divert members to the right care in the appropriate place of service.
 The Contractor shall submit a semi-annual report as specified in AMPM Policy 1020 and Attachment F3, Contractor Chart of Deliverables.

-AHCCCS covers medically necessary transplantation services and related immunosuppressant medications in accordance with Federal and State law and regulations.
+Transplant Services and Immunosuppressant Medications: AHCCCS covers medically necessary transplantation services and related immunosuppressant medications in accordance with Federal and State law and regulations.
 The Contractor shall not make payments for organ transplants not provided for in the State Plan except as otherwise required pursuant to 42 USC 1396 (d)(r)(5) for persons receiving services under EPSDT.
 The Contractor must follow the written standards that provide for similarly situated individuals to be treated alike and for any restriction on facilities or practitioners to be consistent with the accessibility of high quality care to enrollees per Sections (1903(i) and 1903(i)(1)) of the Social Security Act.
-Refer to the AMPM, Chapter 300, Exhibit 310-DD and the AHCCCS Reinsurance Policy Manual. viii
+Refer to the AMPM, Chapter 300, Exhibit 310-DD and the AHCCCS Reinsurance Policy Manual.

-22. GRIEVANCE SYSTEM
+22. GRIEVANCE AND APPEAL SYSTEM

-The Contractor shall have in place a written grievance system process for subcontractors, enrollees and non-contracted providers, which defines their rights regarding disputed matters with the Contractor.
-The Contractor grievance system for enrollees includes a grievance process (the procedures for addressing enrollee grievances), an appeals process and access to the state's fair hearing process as outlined in Attachment F1 Enrollee Grievance System Standards.
+The Contractor shall have in place a written Grievance and Appeal System process for subcontractors, enrollees and non-contracted providers, which defines their rights regarding disputed matters with the Contractor.
+The Contractor Grievance and Appeal System for enrollees includes a grievance process (the procedures for addressing enrollee grievances), an appeals process and access to the state's fair hearing process as outlined in Attachment F1 Enrollee Grievance and Appeal System Standards.
 The Contractor's dispute process for subcontractors and non-contracted providers includes a claim dispute process and access to the State's fair hearing process as outlined in Attachment F2, Provider Claim Dispute Standards.
-The Contractor shall remain responsible for compliance with all requirements set forth in Attachments F1, Enrollee Grievance System Standards, F2, Provider Claim Dispute Standards, and 42 CFR Part 438 Subpart F.
+The Contractor shall remain responsible for compliance with all requirements set forth in Attachments F1, Enrollee Grievance and Appeal System Standards, F2, Provider Claim Dispute Standards, and 42 CFR Part 438 Subpart F.